Main resources of Ivory Coast (Africa)

 Main Ivorian Industries affected by the crisis: construction, agribusiness, textiles, and wood

-Food industry production accounts for 25% of the GDP in the secondary sector
+Food industry production accounts for 25% of GDP in the secondary sector

 International Trade of Ivory Coast.